-- 6.1.1 Mention two practices of decentralization and participative management during the last year (maximum 500 words) - 1.
-Various committees are formed under the supervision of IQAC comprising representatives of stakeholders of the college to coordinate important curricular and cocurricular activities in the college.
-The committees, although are headed by the Principal and the IQAC Coordinator as an exofficio member, are free to chalk out their own programme and schedules for curricular and cocurricular activities keeping in view the overall development of the college as well as the vision and mission of it.
-2. Local Management Committee (LMC) is formed with representations of major stakeholders of the college to coordinate important administrative activities.
-The Chairman of the LMC has delegated enough powers to the Principal and various subcommittees to take decisions in the interest of the institute and its stakeholders.
+- 6.1.1 Mention two practices of decentralization and participative management during the last year (maximum 500 words) - Various committees are formed under the supervision of IQAC comprising representatives of stakeholders of the college to coordinate important curricular and cocurricular activities in the college.
+The committees although are headed by the Principal and the IQAC Coordinator as an exofficio member of them, are free to chalk out their own programmes and schedules for curricular and cocurricular activities keeping in view the overall development of the college as well as the vision and mission of it.
+2. College Development Committee (CDC) is formed with representations of major stakeholders of the college to coordinate important administrative activities.
+The Chairman of the CDC is at the helm of affairs but has delegated enough powers to the Principal and various subcommittees to take decisions in the interest of the institute and its stakeholders. - 6.1.2 Does the institution have a Management Information System (MIS)?